-It has been a while since Henry Chesbrough coined the term Open Innovation and formulated it’s definition: “combining internal and external ideas as well as internal and external paths to market to advance the development of new technologies.”
+It has been a while since Henry Chesbrough coined the term Open Innovation and formulated its definition: “combining internal and external ideas as well as internal and external paths to market to advance the development of new technologies.”
 (Chesbrough, 2003).
-In the course of time, the terminology surrounding Open Innovation has evolved alongside developments in management literature and practises.
-Open Innovation as a paradigm on itself is on its quest to touch base.
+Over the course of time, the terminology relating with Open Innovation has evolved alongside developments in management literature and practices.
+Open Innovation as a paradigm on itself is on its quest to touch base outside the academic world.
 Rather than taking a (technical) process-oriented approach, Open Innovation is now also about Open Business Models (Chesbrough, 2006), Open Services (Chesbrough, 2010) – both from a more strategic perspective – and practical tools (Vanhaverbeeke, 2017) – more from a tactical or operational point-of-view.

-While it could be argued if Open Innovation is the best approach to be used as a general framework to put different strategic, tactical and operational activities into perspective, it is useful to try.
-So that’s what I did below: I used to initial Open Innovation framework, based on the innovation funnel, to describe and position a long, but non-exclusive, list of activities that are related to Open Innovation.
+Many organizations still wonder or try to figure out if Open Innovation is actually the best approach for them to be used as a framework to put their strategic, tactical and operational activities into practice.
+Many who have tried have realized its benefits, but sometimes get lost in the different forms that Open Innovation can take.
+To bring some order in chaos, I used the initial Open Innovation framework, based on the innovation funnel, to describe and position a long, but non-exclusive, list of activities that are related to Open Innovation.
 Of course, also other frameworks could be used to do so, but this seemed like a solid approach.

 The infographic includes 33 routes to Open Innovation, ordened by: